Machinika: Atlas

 - 67 % negative mentions

 The game has been criticized for its lack of replayability, with players reporting only about four hours of gameplay and expressing disappointment in its short length and buggy puzzles.
-While the first game in the series offered enjoyable replay value, this installment does not meet those expectations, leading to recommendations against its current pricing.
+While the first game in the series offered enjoyable replay value, this installment does not meet those expectations, leading to a recommendation against its current pricing.

 “The variety of choices and outcomes keeps me coming back for more.”